SEO & Visibility

 • 10 common mistakes that can break rich results.
 From self-referencing loops to trailing commas and smart quotes in JSON strings.

 • Implementation requires thorough planning and testing.
-Add site-wide script, adjust page template, validate, and gradually roll out.
+Add a site-wide script, update page templates, validate and roll out gradually.

-Many websites have a JSON-LD implementation that has slowly become a patchwork.
+Many websites have a JSON-LD implementation that has gradually turned into a patchwork.
 Organization schema on every page.
-Inconsistent @ids.
-Service nodes mixed with BlogPosting where they don't belong.
-FAQs that refer to content not present on the page.
+Inconsistent @id’s.
+Service nodes mixed with BlogPosting where they do not belong.
+FAQs referencing content that is not on the page.

-The result: validation errors in Search Console, structured data that sends unclear signals, and markup that is difficult to maintain.
+The result: validation errors in Search Console, structured data sending unclear signals, and markup that is difficult to maintain.

-This article explains how to implement JSON-LD in a way that scales and remains consistent.
-Structured data is not a substitute for technical SEO, but it is an essential building block for making your page's intent clear to search engines.
+This article explains how to implement JSON-LD in a way that scales and stays consistent.
+Structured data is not a replacement for technical SEO, but it is an essential building block for making your page intent clear to search engines.

 Why almost all JSON-LD implementations become messy

 JSON-LD implementations usually start well.
 A developer adds Organization schema to the homepage.
-Then a product page comes along, and it also gets Organization schema.
+Then a product page arrives, and it gets Organization schema too.
 And a Service node.
-Then blog articles appear, and they get Organization + BlogPosting.
-Before you know it, the same Organization definition is on hundreds of pages, but with subtle differences because they were added at different times.
+Then blog articles come along, and those get Organization + BlogPosting.
+Before you know it, the same Organization definition appears on hundreds of pages, but with subtle differences because they were added at different times.

 5 concrete symptoms of drift:

-1. Organization schema with different values.
-On page A, the logo is 200x200px, on page B it's 400x400px, and on page C it's missing entirely.
+• Organization schema with different values.
+On page A the logo is 200x200px, on page B it is 400x400px, on page C it is missing entirely.

-2. Inconsistent @id fragments.
-Some pages use #organization, others #company, and still others no @id.
+• Inconsistent @id fragments.
+Some pages use #organization, others #company, still others no @id at all.

-3. Mixed types without logic.
-A contact page has Service, AboutPage, and ContactPage schema.
+• Mixed types without logic.
+A contact page has both Service and AboutPage and ContactPage schema.

-4. Non-existent FAQ content.
-The FAQ schema contains questions not present on the page, because they were copied from a template.
+• FAQ content that does not exist.
+The FAQ schema contains questions that are not on the page, because they were copied from a template.

-5. Self-referencing loops.
-WebPage.mainEntityOfPage refers to itself instead of the Service or BlogPosting.
+• Self-referencing loops.
+WebPage.mainEntityOfPage points to itself instead of to the Service or BlogPosting.

-These issues arise because there is no clear distinction between what belongs site-wide (always the same) and what belongs page-level (unique per page).
-For those conducting a thorough technical SEO audit: this is often one of the first technical bottlenecks to emerge.
+These problems arise because there is no clear separation between what belongs site-wide (always the same) and what belongs at page level (unique per page).
+For anyone conducting a thorough technical SEO audit: this is often one of the first technical bottlenecks that surfaces.

 — BrightEdge (SEO data & analytics platform)

 Google recommends JSON-LD because it is easier to implement and maintain than Microdata or RDFa.
-But only if you do it correctly.
+But only when done correctly.

 Five principles: